gosqasorg/home/README.md

 Although very much a work in progress, we have written two long-form papers about GOSQAS and the Asset Provenance Tracking system.
 We invite you to read and even comment on these papers, but understand that they are rough drafts at the moment.
 1. [How the Global Open Source Quality Assurance System (GOSQAS) will Promote Global Trust in Open Source for Medical Devices and Supplies](https://docs.google.com/document/d/1CkJ3Tz7I6DO1TV4CgKxCUxyvJEqqtBEu/edit?usp=sharing&ouid=118089335094003856513&rtpof=true&sd=true) is our basic introductory document.
 1. [Provenance Tracking For Low-to-Medium Value Distributed Manufacture](https://docs.google.com/document/d/1zEo3x8z_9rtaa8uSj5YuizLrt8Tz5z_DJQiyNo9J6K8/edit?usp=sharing)

-# Functional Demo

-On June 8th, @devhawk (Harry Pierson) wrote a [quick-and-dirty demo](https://github.com/gosqas/gosqas-demo1) that is almost a minimum viable product (MVP).
-We made a brief [video screencast](https://www.youtube.com/watch?v=6FK8fXuefZQ) of this demo.

 # Who We Help